-Has your body recently been through an accident, a surgery or a serious illness?
-Hair tends to fall out a lot if there is any kind of distress to its cycle.
-You don’t need to worry, it’ll soon be normal.
+Has your body recently been through an accident, surgery, or a serious illness?
+Hair tends to fall out a lot if there is any distress to its cycle.
+You don’t need to worry; it’ll soon be normal.

 - Lack Of Protein:

-Out of the many hair fall reasons, lack of a protein rich diet is definitely one of them.
-Increase your intake of eggs, fish and meat, and if you’re a vegetarian, try increasing your intake of tofu, cottage cheese and lentils.
+Out of the many hair fall reasons, lack of a protein-rich diet is definitely one of them.
+Increase your intake of eggs, fish, and meat, and if you’re a vegetarian, try increasing your tofu, cottage cheese, and lentils.
 Your hair will be back on track in no time!

 Dandruff leads to an itchy scalp, which in turn leads to fungal infections.
 If you leave dandruff untreated for a long time, it will lead to temporary hair loss.
-Massage your hair with tree-tea oil or apple cider vinegar for a few weeks for hair fall prevention and to simulate hair growth.
-Along with this quick remedy for dandruff, it is essential to try a few common home remedies for hair fall and dandruff that include natural ingredients, so as to prevent any further damage of the hair.
+Massage your hair with tree-tea oil or apple cider vinegar for a few weeks to prevent hair fall and stimulate hair growth.
+Along with this quick remedy for dandruff, it is essential to try a few common home remedies for hair fall and dandruff that include natural ingredients to prevent further hair damage.

 - Using Products Containing Ammonia Sulphate:

-Sulphates tend to dry your hair a lot.
+Sulfates tend to dry your hair a lot.
 It’s mostly found in shampoos because it binds to the grease and leaves hair feeling clean, but it does take away all its natural oils as well.
-Nowadays, there are a lot of sulphate free shampoo options in the market.
+Nowadays, there are a lot of sulfate-free shampoo options in the market.